core-api/core-api/docs/specification/encoding.md

 The HTML encoding for Core API allows servers to respond in a way that allows for direct Web browser based interaction with the API.

+This encoding is primarily intended for usage in Web browsers, but MAY also be parsed as a machine readable format.

 ![HTML Encoding](../images/html-encoding.png)

 Elements defined in the HTML encoding specification may include extra classes and attributes, and may be enclosed inside any parent HTML structure.
 This allows APIs to customize the style with which the browser based interaction is presented.

 In order to to be properly supported the rendered HTML should include javascript and styling in order to allow the user to perform any available transitions included in the document.

+The media type for this scheme may either be: `application/vnd.coreapi+html`, or `text/html`.
+To render in a Web browser, the `text/html` type should be used.

 The [python client library](https://github.com/core-api/python-client) can be taken as the canonical example for implementing an HTML rendering.